 That’s why this account is called The Last Rebbes.

 Of course, other Rebbes performed similar feats.
 And both younger and older Rebbes continue to lead their congregations today.
-But Schneerson, Teitelbaum and Halberstam were giants of a type that surely deserve study.
+But Schneerson, Teitelbaum and Halberstam were giants of a type that surely marks them apart.

 As for me, you might wonder if this experience turned me into a Hasid.
 It didn’t.
 A skeptic, a bohemian and a hack.
 I could never submit to the kind of regimented religious life pursued by Hasidic Jews: My brief taste of it convinced me of that.